isaacnmm/pestpolicy-hugo2XX/content/posts/2025-05-19-can-bearded-dragons-eat-oranges.markdown

----
+ï»¿---
+date: '2025-05-19T00:00:00+00:00'
+lastmod: '2025-05-19T00:00:00+03:00'
 author: Isaac
 layout: post
 title: Can Bearded Dragons Eat Oranges?
 7 Tips
-$12025-05-19T00:00:00+00:00
 categories:
 - Guide
 - Lizard
 tags: []
 slug: /can-bearded-dragons-eat-oranges/
-$12025-05-19T00:00:00+03:00
 ---

 **Can bearded dragons eat oranges?**
 Well, previously we've seen that
 [beardies feed on selected veggies, insects (bugs), fruits](https://pestpolicy.com/what-do-bearded-dragons-eat/) .
-- **The short answer is NO - bearded dragons don't eat oranges - oranges contain excessive fruit acid and sugar that may irritate the digestive system of the bearded dragon causing dehydration and diarrhea. **
+- **The short answer is NO - bearded dragons don't eat oranges - oranges contain excessive fruit acid and sugar that may irritate the digestive system of the bearded dragon causing dehydration and diarrhea.Â **
 Also, oranges contain more phosphorous than calcium, giving a Ca:P ratio that is incorrect for bearded dragons.
 These beardies love supplements that have a ratio of calcium: phosphorus ranging from 2:1 to 3:1.
 See other foods for bearded dragons.
 [amazon bestseller="Food for Bearded Dragons" items="2" template="table"]
-## **Details: Can Bearded Dragons Eat oranges? **
+## **Details: Can Bearded Dragons Eat oranges?Â **
 Don't feed
 [bearded dragons](https://www.sciencedirect.com/topics/agricultural-and-biological-sciences/central-bearded-dragon)
 (or other lizards) with oranges.
 Oranges have excessive fruit acid and sugar that'll irritate the digestive system of your bearded dragon.